-Chronic pain is pain that does not get better for 6 weeks or longer.
-There are many causes, including nerve or muscle pain, arthritis, infection, or a fracture.
+Chronic pain is pain that does not get better for 3 months or longer.
 Chronic pain may hurt all the time, or come and go.

 How is chronic pain diagnosed?

-Your caregiver will try to find the cause of your pain.
-He will ask where your pain is, what it feels like, and when it started.
-He will ask how your pain is affecting your daily life, your mood, and your sleep.
+Your healthcare provider will ask where your pain is, what it feels like, and when it started.
+Your provider will ask how your pain is affecting your daily life, your mood, and your sleep.
 Tell your provider if anything helps your pain or makes it worse.
 You may need any of the following:

-- Pain scales use things like numbers or faces to help you describe how bad your pain is.
-Your caregiver may ask you to rate your pain on a scale of 0 to 10.
+- Pain scales use numbers or faces to help you describe how bad your pain is.
+Your healthcare provider may ask you to rate your pain on a scale of 0 to 10.

-- Imaging studies may be done to find out what is causing your chronic pain.
-These may include x-rays, a CT scan, or an MRI.
-You may be given dye before a CT scan or MRI to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- An x-ray, ultrasound, CT, or MRI may show the cause of your chronic pain.
+You may be given contrast liquid to help the area show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - Stimulation tests may help to find which nerves or muscles are affected by pain.
 These tests may include nerve conduction or muscle function studies.